bbx10/node-opc-server/README.md

 ## System overview

 ```
- PC or Rapsi running -> Network -> Raspi #18 -> 3.3V -> 5V -> NeoPixel
+ PC or Raspi running -> Network -> Raspi #18 -> 3.3V -> 5V -> NeoPixel
  grid8x8_dot.pde                                              8x8 array
 ```

-- Drives one WS2812 LED strip up to 1024 LEDs but only tested up to 64 LEDs.
+- Drives one WS2812 LED strip up to 1024 LEDs but only tested up to 128 LEDs.

 - Implements the Open Pixel Control protocol on TCP port 7890.
 This is the same protocol used by Fadecandy server (fcserver).

 This is not a Fadecandy controller hardware clone.
+Fadecandy has advanced features not implemented by this program.

 - No dithering.
 - No keyframe interpolation.